RustyMods/Rebuilt/README.md

 - **Performance**
   Ghosts retain only minimal functionality.
 Effects, support calculations, and interactions are disabled unless required, ensuring they don't burden the game world unnecessarily.

-- **Configuration Support**
+- **Configurations**
-  Plugin behavior—such as whether rebuilding costs resources, or whether ghost pieces provide support—can be customized in the plugin settings.
+  Plugin behavior—such as whether rebuilding costs resources, ward required or whether ghost pieces provide support—can be customized.

 - **Blacklist Compatible**
   Automatically excludes ships and other user-defined prefabs via a blacklist.